watson-developer-cloud/watson-vision-coreml-code-pattern/_arduino/7_create-a-new-model.md

 Training time can vary depending on the amount of training data.
 A good rule of thumb is a few seconds per image.
 Since we have around 200 images, we can expect the model to take about 5–10 minutes to train.

-Repeat the above steps for the second model for Arduino faults.
+Repeat the above steps for the second model of Arduino faults.

 ![](assets/train_model_fault.png)